nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Type `listall friends` into the command box
 > * Output console will display `All tasks with tag 'friends' successfully listed!
 8 tasks listed!`<br>
-> * All tasks (both completed and uncompleted) that are tagged as ‚Äúfriends‚Äù will be listed.<br>
+> * All tasks (both completed and uncompleted) that are tagged as ìfriendsî will be listed.<br>
-> * The task with description ‚Äútomorrow‚Äôs task‚Äù will appear.
+> * The task with description ìtomorrowís taskî will appear.

 <br>
 <br>